The Year in Review

 In the fixed wireless world, October is WISPAPALOOZA month and Preseem took our largest contingent ever down to this year’s event in Las Vegas.
 We thoroughly enjoyed the chance to meet with customers and prospects at the conference, and were also humbled and honored to receive the WISPA Service of the Year award for the third consecutive year.
 We’re already looking forward to next year—maybe we’ll see you there!

 We were also extremely happy to be named by Founders Beta as one of the Top 17 Hottest Tech Companies in Waterloo Region.
-For those who may not know, Waterloo Region is one of the world’s fastest-growing tech centers and has the highest startup density in the world outside of Silicon Valley, so this was a great honor and perfectly rounded out an enjoyably hectic month!
+For those who may not know, Waterloo Region is one of the world’s fastest-growing tech centers and has the highest startup density in the world outside of Silicon Valley.
+Needless to say, this was a great honor and perfectly rounded out an enjoyably hectic month!

 November was also a busy month here at Preseem, as it saw the release of the 2021 edition of our annual Fixed Wireless Network Report.
 In case you’re not familiar with the report, each year we use our huge data pool containing billions of metrics to present an overview of the fixed wireless industry across service providers and vendors.
 Along with in-depth industry insights that can’t be found anywhere else, the report also gives WISPs a chance to benchmark their business against others in the industry.
 And best of all, it’s completely free!
 If you haven’t done so yet, sign up to get your copy today.